webreactor/db-migration/Readme.md

   --database          Database name
   --create-database   Creates db if not exists
   --table             Table name for migration state.
-Default is db-migrations --extra             Extra parameters will bepassed to load a migration command
+Default is db-migrations --extra             Extra parameters will be passed to load a migration command

 All options can be specified in YML file
 ```